Greetings from ND0C - a QRP station in southwestern Minnesota!

 Please call me Randy - more friendly, less formal!

 I was first licensed in 1968 as a Novice (WN0VBW) when I was 14 years old living in western Iowa.
 Since 1980 I have operated exclusively QRP from my home station using either an old Ten Tec Argonaut 509 (3 watts) or a Yaesu FT-897D (running 5 watts).
-I still occasionally use the Argonaut, but the Yaesu gives me a lot more flexibility: WARC bands, 160 and 6 meters and split frequency operation.
-I run it only at 5 watts.
+I have now retired both of those rigs, moving up to a Yaesu FTdx3000 in July, 2014, which I run only at 5 watts.

 I've been fortunate enough to win the following major contest awards: